Balkan tycoon, once seen as untouchable, stands trial in Serbia

-Miroslav Miskovic, who created an insurance, retail and real estate empire through the 1990s collapse of Yugoslavia and Serbia’s emergence from isolation, faces up to 10 years in jail if found guilty on charges of fraud and tax evasion.
+Miroslav Miskovic, who created a retail, insurance and real estate empire through the collapse of Yugoslavia in the 1990s and Serbia’s emergence from isolation, faces up to 10 years in jail if found guilty on charges of fraud and tax evasion.

 He was arrested 11 months ago, stunning a region that had long seen him as untouchable.

-By bringing him down, the Belgrade government hopes to show that it is serious about tackling the murky nexus of politics, business and organized crime that has flourished in Serbia over the past two decades.
+By bringing him down, the government hopes to show it is serious about tackling the murky nexus of politics, business and crime that has flourished in Serbia over the past two decades.

-That fight is central to Serbia’s campaign to join the European Union, which takes a step forward in January with the expected launch of accession talks.
+That fight is central to Serbia’s bid to join the European Union, which takes a step forward in January with the expected launch of accession talks.

-Miskovic, a slight, bespectacled 68-year-old, is accused of siphoning off millions of euros from a privatized and now bankrupt road repair company between 2005 and 2010.
+The slight, bespectacled 68-year-old is accused of siphoning off millions of euros from a privatized and now bankrupt road repair company between 2005 and 2010.
 His son, Marko, and nine others are also standing trial.

 Miskovic and his Delta Holding company, which employs more than 7,000 people and is projected to turn over some 700 million euros in revenue this year, deny any wrongdoing.